-Here’s the deal: no matter how you live it life will absolutely have the duality of Yin and Yang.
+Here’s the deal: no matter how we live it, life will absolutely have the duality of Yin and Yang.
 Just as every coin has two sides, hot weather means there is cold weather, light means there is dark, and if there are things we enjoy then there are things we won’t enjoy.
-This is the nature of existence.
+This is the essential nature of existence.

-You think this is a complex, deep, foreign idea but it’s not.
-You do it all the time.
-Whether you choose to attempt to remember them or not, everyone dreams because that’s how your brain builds the ideas it uses to navigate the world.
-If you didn’t dream you ultimately wouldn’t learn anything because you couldn’t stitch it into the other things you know.
-In your dreams you are totally okay with being disappointed, or scared, or hurt because you wake up and write the feelings off as a dream.
-Well why don’t you do that with the same feelings when you’re awake?
-You’ve already proven to yourself that you can.
+We can think this is a complex, deep, foreign idea but it’s not.
+We encounter it all the time.
+Whether we choose to attempt to remember them or not, everyone dreams because that’s how our brain builds the ideas it uses to navigate the world.

 There are two primary ways to navigate moving through this universe.
 The first is to self-reinforce your own beliefs and rigidly call them reality.
 From that perspective you will be disappointed or angry or upset by anyone who chooses not to share your beliefs regarding your priorities.